 \subsection{Complex extraction}

 For each session, a weighted undirected graph was constructed in which each vertex represented a preferring electrode, and all vertices were fully connected.
 The weight of each edge was given by $\Phi_R$ \cite{mediano2019beyond}, computed from the neuronal activity of the corresponding pair.
 The number of vertices occasionally reached $\sim$900.
-Due to computational constraints, $\tau$ was fixed at 10 ms, and state transition probabilities were calculated for all electrode pairs; $\Phi_R$ values were then derived from these transition probabilities.
-The 10-ms window width was chosen based on the time step used in the previous studies of spatiotemporal patterns in neuronal cultures \cite{madhavan2007plasticity, yada2016state}.
+The state transition probabilities were calculated for all electrode pairs across multiple temporal scales ($\tau=1,2,4,8,16,32,$ and $64$ ms), and $\Phi_R$ values were derived from these transition probabilities.
 The $\Phi_R$ between electrodes $X$ and $Y$ was expressed as:

 where $I$ is Shannon's mutual information, and the fourth term corresponds to the minimum mutual information (MMI) \cite{barrett2015exploration} redundancy function, introduced as a corrective measure to avoid negative values.